 | RPA Assessment | Identifies tasks suitable for robotic process automation | High-volume, rule-based data tasks |

-A logistics company with 200 employees hired an efficiency consultant who mapped their order fulfilment workflow.
+Real-world example: A logistics company with 200 employees hired an efficiency consultant who mapped their order fulfilment workflow.
 The consultant found 11 manual handoffs between order receipt and dispatch — 6 of which added no value.
 After redesigning the process and automating 3 steps with RPA, order processing time dropped 42% and error rates fell by 60%.

 What Does an Efficiency Consultant Actually Do?